econdb/inquisitor/README.md

 ### Brief

-This Python module provides a class to download and parse data from the API of Inquirim.com.
+This Python module provides a python wrapper around the API of Inquirim.com.

 This API accepts requests provided an authentication token is supplied.
 To obtain an authentication token, users must register at inquirim.com.